rynbrd/beacon/README.md

 Configuring
 -----------
-The redflag binary takes one option: -config.
+The beacon binary takes one option: -config.
 This takes as an argument the path to the config file to load.
 This defaults to "config.yml".

 The config file is a YAML file.
 It may contain the following options: